isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <div>
         <input type="radio" name="acc" id="sph4">
-        <label for="sph4">Can I access the SPH newspapers from the NLB Mobile app? </label>
+        <label for="sph4">Can I access SPH newspapers from the NLB Mobile app? </label>

  <div class="acc-body">
   <p>Yes, you can!
-Tap on the SPH logo in the NLB Moble app's homepage.
+Tap on the SPH logo in NLB Mobile's home tab.
 Make sure your devices' operating systems are updated, e.g. Apple devices should be on iOS / iPadOS 13 and above.
-For users of Android devices, not all the browsers may work (e.g. Opera).
+For users of Android devices, some browsers may not be supported (e.g. Opera).
 Additionally, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->